oddstream/lsol/store listing.md

 A collection of solitaire games, with clear graphics, a simple interface, no fees, and no adverts.

-This new app is intended to replace the older solitaire app.
+This new app replaces the older solitaire app.

 = Why create yet another solitaire app? =